 Fish oil might help with thinning hair for the same reasons that it might help with hair loss.
 If hair spends more time in its growth stage, this might give a person the appearance of having more hair.

-In addition, the 2015 study found that the supplement containing omega-3s and omega-6s led to greater hair diameter and density after 6 months, according to the reports of participants.
+In addition, the 2015 study found that the supplement containing omega-3s and omega-6s led to greater hair diameter and density after

 There is no official recommended daily dosage of EPA or DHA, as they are not essential nutrients.
 According to Harvard Health, a standard amount of EPA and DHA per day for an adult ranges from 250–500 milligrams (mg).